Bridge Loan vs. HELOC

 The Bottom Line

-If you are transitioning between homes, bridge loans can give you the financial power to act fast and close on an attractive deal.
+If you are transitioning between homes, bridge loans can give you the financial power to act fast and allow you to secure a new property before your current one sells.

 Handpicked Resources